-You must not be given Tobramycin PF if you have an allergy to:
+You must not be given Tobramycin Injection if you have an allergy to:

-- any medicine containing tobramycin - any of the ingredients listed at the end of this leaflet - any other similar medicines such as aminoglycoside antibiotics e.g. gentamicin, streptomycin, amikacin or neomycin.
+- any medicine containing tobramycin - any other similar medicines such as aminoglycoside antibiotics e.g. gentamicin, streptomycin, amikacin or neomycin - any of the ingredients listed at the end of this leaflet - · sulfites.